Kaduna State University (KASU) will resume academic work on July 13th despite the strike of ASUU according to the Vice Chancellor of the University.

 The vice chancellor also stated that due to the extended strike by the Academic Staff Union of Universities, the admissions procedures into international institutions will be blocked in September and that KASU students had not yet taken their second-semester exams (ASUU).

-As a result, following a crucial discussion, the school administration decided to reopen on July 13 with the second semester exam set to start on July 25.
+As a result, following a crucial discussion, the KASU school administration decided to reopen or resume on 13th July with the second semester exam set to start on July 25.

 Teaching staff at the Kaduna State University (KASU) previously disregarded a directive by the institution’s management to resume academic operations, arguing that this can only happen when all grievances have been settled between the government and the union.